MainFighter/vcredistinstaller/readme.md

 # Visual C++ Redistributable Download and Installer script

-**Testing for downloading VCRedist installers from Microsoft instead of my own** **The script will grab other files (7zip, version file, auto update files) from my server still, can easily be changed if you so desire**
+**The script will download the Visual C++ Redistributables from Microsoft**

+*7zip (needed for auto update), version file and auto update files all come from my servers*

 *You can use this script for whatever you want, just give me some credit aye* ;)